mickadespres/Python-RAT/README.md

 * Tested with root privileges
 * A linux target system
 * A linux client system
+* The both systems need to be on the same local network

 ### I really appreciate all kinds of feedback.
 Thanks for using and testing this tool.